LearningDillenger/LearningDillenger.github.io/_posts/2020-02-10-Second Post.md

 ---
 ## Second Post....

-This is to be my second post abot how im lerning a million thing at once.
+This is to be my second post about how im learning a million thing at once.
 This is lame.

 Instead I will set out a plan....